-- 13.7.9 The Director of Human Resources shall notify the parties in writing of the time and place of the hearing at least fifteen (15) days prior to hearing. - Three (3) days prior to the hearing each party shall provide the Board with a pre hearing statement, a list of witnesses and copies of all exhibits to be submitted.
-If additional witnesses or evidence are added after this date, the opposing party shall be entitled to a reasonable continuance at the discretion of the Board.
-If new allegations or defense are brought out, the opposing party shall have the right to a reasonable continuance at the discretion of the Board. - 13.7.11 An appeal through this procedure waives grievance proceedings under any agreement or memorandum of understanding between the County and any employee organization. - 13.7.12 Hearing for Minor Disciplinary Action - 13.7.12.1 The hearing shall be conducted as a full-scale evidentiary hearing, with full due process rights, including the right to present witnesses, present evidence, cross examine opposing witnesses, the right to counsel, and findings to support the decision. - 13.7.12.2 The Board shall conduct a hearing and shall, within fifteen (15) days of the conclusion of the hearing (and submission of briefs, if any), render a written decision and/or order.
-Any decision of the Board shall be final and binding on the parties and shall not be subject to appeal. - 13.8 Appeal of Major Disciplinary Action - 13.8.1 If an employee has requested and participated in a response meeting with the Appointing Authority as set forth above, the employee shall have the right to appeal the Appointing Authority's major disciplinary action to the Arbitrator or the parties may agree to pursue mediation.
-Such appeal may include the severity of the penalty imposed. - Upon the mutual consent of both the County and the employee, a Mediator may be requested from the State Mediation and Conciliation Service to attempt to resolve the major disciplinary action.
-The request for mediation shall be made within ten (10) days upon receipt of the decision rendered at the response (Skelly) meeting.
-The Mediator shall make a recommendation to the Director of Human Resources.
-Any recommendation made by the Mediator shall not be binding upon the parties. - Nothing in this subsection shall prohibit a peace officer from exercising his/her rights under the Peace Officer Bill of Rights. - 13.8.4 Filing of an appeal or request for mediation shall not stay the effective date of the order of disciplinary action.
+- 13.7.9 The Director of Human Resources shall notify the parties in writing of the time and place of the hearing at least 15 days prior to hearing. - 13.7.10 Three days prior to the hearing each party shall provide the arbitrator with a prehearing statement, a list of witnesses and copies of all exhibits to be submitted.
+If additional witnesses or evidence are added after this date, the opposing party shall be entitled to a reasonable continuance at the discretion of the arbitrator.
+If new allegations or defense are brought out, the opposing party shall have the right to a reasonable continuance at the discretion of the arbitrator. - 13.7.11 An appeal through this procedure waives grievance proceedings under any agreement or memorandum of understanding between the County and any employee organization. - 13.8 Hearing. - 13.8.1 The hearing shall be conducted as a full-scale evidentiary hearing, with full due process rights, including the right to present witnesses, present evidence, cross examine opposing witnesses, the right to counsel, and findings to support the decision. - 13.8.2 The arbitrator shall operate under the Voluntary Labor Arbitration Rules of the American Arbitration Association unless such rules are in conflict with this Article, or the parties to this Article mutually agree to revise the rules of the proceedings for cases falling under the jurisdiction of this Article. - 13.8.3 The arbitrator shall conduct a hearing and shall either issue an oral bench decision, or shall, within 60 calendar days of conclusion of the hearing (and submission of briefs, if any), render a written decision and/or award.
+Any decision of the arbitrator shall be final and binding on the parties. - 13.8.4 If an appeal has not been scheduled and heard by the arbitrator within twelve (12) months of the issuance of the order, the matter shall be deemed withdrawn with prejudice.